bluesky-social/account-info/README.md

 An entry may also define application-link metadata.
 Its `profileURL` must be an HTTPS URL containing one `{identifier}` placeholder in the path.
 Its `iconURL` must be an HTTPS URL whose path ends in `.svg`, `.png`, `.jpg`, or `.jpeg`.
-Discovered application links appear as an icon row on the public profile page;
+Discovered application links appear as an icon row on the public profile page.
-icons are loaded remotely and are not stored in this repository.

 ## Avatars